-As already mentioned, a sequential algorithm solving this problem was given in [14].
+As already mentioned, a sequential algorithm solving this problem was given in [8].
 We are interested in the distributed solution of the optimal swap edge problem.
 We consider a distributed computing system with communication topology G. Each computational entity x is located at a node of G, has local processing and storage capabilities, has a distinct label $\lambda_x(e)$ from a totally ordered set associated to each of its incident edges e, knows the weight of its incident edges, and can communicate with its neighboring entities by transmission of bounded sequence of bits called messages.
-The communication time includes processing, queueing, and transmission delays, and it is finite but otherwise unpredictable.
-In other words, the system is asynchronous.
-All the entities execute the same set of rules, called distributed algorithm.